wamdy/ConvertOneNote2MarkDown/docs/README.md

 * Process pages that are in sections at the **Notebook, Section Group and all Nested Section Group levels**
 * Allows to choose between **converting a specific notebook or all notebooks**
 * Allows to **choose between creating subfolders for subpages** (e.g. Page\Subpage.md) or **appending prefixes** (e.g. Page_Subpage.md)
-* Allows to choose between putting all **Images** in a central '/media' folder for each notebook, or in a separate '/media' folder in each folder of the hierarchy
+* Allows to choose between putting all media (images, attachments) in a central '/media' folder for each notebook, or in a separate '/media' folder in each folder of the hierarchy
+  * Symbols in media file names removed for link compatibility
-* Updates image references in the resulting .md files, generating *relative* references to the image files within the markdown document
+  * Updates media references in the resulting .md files, generating *relative* references to the media files within the markdown document
-* Extracts all **File Objects** to the same folder as Images and fix references in the resulting .md files.
-Symbols in file names removed for link compatibility.
 * Allows to choose between **discarding or keeping intermediate Word files**.
-Intermedia Word files are stored in a central notebook folder.
+Intermediate Word files are stored in a central notebook folder.
 * Allows to choose between converting from existing docx (90% faster) and creating new ones - useful if just want to test differences in the various processing options without generating new docx each time
-* Allows to **select which markdown format will be used**, defaulting to Pandoc's standard format, which strips any HTML from tables along with other desirable (for me) formatting choices.
+* Allows to **select which markdown format will be used**, defaulting to Pandoc's standard format, which strips any HTML from tables along with other desirable (for me) formatting choices. ee more details on these options here: https://pandoc.org/MANUAL.html#options
    * markdown (Pandoc’s Markdown)
    * commonmark (CommonMark Markdown)
    * gfm (GitHub-Flavored Markdown), or the deprecated and less accurate markdown_github; use markdown_github only if you need extensions not supported in gfm.
    * markdown_mmd (MultiMarkdown)
    * markdown_phpextra (PHP Markdown Extra)
    * markdown_strict (original unextended Markdown)
-* See more details on these options here: https://pandoc.org/MANUAL.html#options
-* Allows to choose whether to include page timestamp and a separator at top of document
+* Allows to choose whether to include page timestamp and a separator at top of page
-  * Improved file headers, with title now as a # heading, standardized DateTime format, and horizontal line to separate from rest of document
+  * Improved headers, with title now as a # heading, standardized DateTime format, and horizontal line to separate from rest of document
-* Alllos to choose whether to remove double spaces between bullet points that are created when converting with Pandoc
+* Allows to choose whether to remove double spaces between bullet points and non-breaking spaces that are created when converting with Pandoc
 * Allows to choose whether to remove `\` escape symbol that are created when converting with Pandoc
 * Allows Detailed logging.
 Run the script with `-Verbose` to see detailed logs of each page's conversion.